kratikakg/kratikakg/README.md

 # 💫 About Me:
 🌟 Hey there!
-I'm a budding Web Developer passionate about crafting delightful and engaging web experiences.
+I'm a Web Developer passionate about crafting delightful and engaging web experiences.
 I love diving into the world of code, where creativity meets logic!

-🚀 I'm on a journey to master front-end development and can't wait to explore the exciting world of back-end technologies as well.
+💻 I'm a full-stack developer who enjoys working on both front-end and back-end projects.
+I love building clean UIs, scalable APIs, and learning new tools along the way.

 🎨 Bringing ideas to life on the web with React and Tailwind is my jam!